surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.20.1 =

+2015/12/27 - Added a "Copy to clipboard" icon for sharing and short URLs under the Social Preview tab, added an information notice when checking for duplicate meta tags.

 = 3.20.0 =

 2015/12/25 - Added a new "Your Social Settings" menu page, fixed 'article:published_time' and 'article:modified_time' values on post editing pages, added a call to wp_encode_emoji() for all encoded strings.

-= 3.19.2 =

-2015/12/16 - Added a new "Essential Settings" page.
-Added encoding of special / foreign characters in URL meta tag values.